 What is the First Home Savings Account (FHSA)?

 When you contribute to your FHSA, you can invest your money in allowable investment assets like stocks, bonds, mutual funds, exchange-traded funds (ETFs), and guaranteed investment certificates (GICs).
 You can get these through online brokers.
-The CRA would not tax investment income from your FHSA when you make withdrawals.
+The CRA will not tax investment income from your FHSA when you make withdrawals.
 It is a tax-free account.

 Suppose you contribute $5,000 to your FHSA and invest in stocks.
 If the value of your stocks increases to $10,000, you will make a capital gain of $5,000.
 This extra income is not subject to tax.
 The income is safe from the CRA.
 In addition to having a tax-free savings account, if you contribute to the FHSA, you can claim tax deductions when you file your income tax return, thereby reducing your taxes.